uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

-Introduction to R data visualisation using ggplot2
+R data visualisation with RStudio and ggplot2: an introduction
 ================
-2018-09-20
+2018-09-28

-> This document is redacted in Rmd; the source file is available here: <https://gitlab.com/stragu/CDS/blob/master/R/ggplot2_intro/ggplot2_intro.Rmd>
-> It is then knitted as a GitHub document, which is the best version to view online and to print: <https://gitlab.com/stragu/CDS/blob/master/R/ggplot2_intro/ggplot2_intro.md>
+> This document is redacted in Rmd; the source file is available here: <https://gitlab.com/stragu/CDS/blob/master/R/ggplot2_intro/ggplot2_intro.Rmd> It is then knitted as a GitHub document, which is the best version to view online and to print: <https://gitlab.com/stragu/CDS/blob/master/R/ggplot2_intro/ggplot2_intro.md>

 If you want to review the installation instructions: <https://gitlab.com/stragu/CDS/blob/master/R/Installation.md>